dentarg/auth0-blog/_posts/2018-02-19-using-sparkpost-as-a-email-provider-with-auth0.markdown

 layout: post
 title: "Using SparkPost as a Custom E-mail Provider with Auth0"
 description: "Learn how to use the new SparkPost integration with Auth0."
-longdescription: "We have recently added support for one more e-mail provider to the Auth0 platform: SparkPost.
-In this short tutorial, we will learn how to enable custom e-mail providers in Auth0 and how to setup SparkPost for all Auth0 related notifications."
+longdescription: "We have recently added support for more e-mail providers to the Auth0 platform.
+In this short tutorial, we will learn how to enable custom e-mail providers in Auth0, and how to setup SparkPost for all Auth0 related notifications."
 date: 2018-02-19 12:30
 category: Technical Guide
 author: